lebruss/Merchantry/README.md

-This is a text-based browser game I am making to have fun and learn TypeScript.
+This is a text-based browser game I am making to entertain myself and learn / practice TypeScript, HTML & CSS, and responsible coding habits.
 You are a merchant who buys and sells goods, traveling between Helsiki, Tallinn, and Stockholm.

-To run the game, open index.html .
-You will need scripts.js and styles.css in the same folder.
+To run the game, open merchantry.html .
+Two files, scripts.js and styles.css, must be in its same folder.

 ![Gameplay screenshot](https://github.com/lebruss/Merchantry/blob/main/merchantry-july-21.png?raw=true)